 Christmas Eve Beet Soup (barszcz wigiljny in polish) is a traditional soup, served on Christmas Eve Supper.
-The Christmas Eve / Wigilia Supper can lasts for hours and consists mostly of 12 dishes, starting with red Borscht.
+The Christmas Eve / Wigilia Supper can last for hours and consists mostly of 12 dishes, starting with red Borscht.

 Christmas Eve Beet Soup must be made a day ahead.
-It’s based on vegetable broth so it takes time to release a lot of flavour from the vegetables.
+It’s based on vegetable broth so it takes time to release a lot of flavor from the vegetables.
 I leave them in the broth overnight then strain and season on the next day.
-The traditional way to serve Christmas Eve Beet Soup is with with uszka (small dumplings) or yeast buns filled with mushrooms.
+The traditional way to serve Christmas Eve Beet Soup is with uszka (small dumplings) or yeast buns filled with mushrooms.

 Are you looking for other Christmas recipes?
 Try these Lebkuchen – German/Austrian gingerbread cookies, filled with plum jam and coated in chocolate.
 They’re on our Christmas table every year.

 Polish Christmas Eve Beet Soup Recipe (Borscht / Barszcz Wigilijny)

 - soup vegetables: 2 carrots piece of leek (white part), piece of celeriac, ½ parsley root, 2 sprigs parsley leaves